JoururiChan/pcthmon/README.md

 A full list of features is in [FEATURES.md](FEATURES.md).
 Features new to the beta are in [CHANGELOG.md](CHANGELOG.md).
 Some highlights:

-* 253 Pokémon, including some new evolutions.
+* 253 Tohomon, including some new evolutions.
 * 48 new moves.
 * 65 TMs and 21 move tutors.
 * Many new mechanics, including the Fairy type, Physical/Special split, Natures, unlimited TMs, Running Shoes, and continuous Repel.